Check out our top-rated best bathroom sealants, perfect for stopping leaks, preventing mould and sealing gaps

 Reasons to avoid

-This product from Dowsil, formerly known as Dow Corning, has been around for many years, and it remains of the most popular sealants on the market.
+This product from Dowsil, formerly known as Dow Corning, has been around for many years, and it remains one of the most popular sealants on the market.

 The 785 Sanitary Sealant is a leading product which is particularly popular among plumbers.
 It utilises a fungicide formula that resists mould to keep your bathroom looking and smelling fresh, and it protects against bacteria growth, MRSA, E. Coli and salmonella.